sharma402575-svg/Scanner/README.md

 - `sectors.py` — sector → stock list (BANK now has all 12 Nifty Bank
   constituents), sector → benchmark index.
-- `scanner.py` — `build_master_table()` computes every metric once (R
+- `scanner.py` — `build_master_table()` computes every metric once (RSI,
-  Factor, RSI, ATR, momentum, 52w high/low, range breakout/breakdown, 200
+  ATR, momentum, 52w high/low, range breakout/breakdown, 200 EMA
-  EMA crossover); `view_*` functions filter/sort it for each section.
+  crossover — no R Factor); `view_*` functions filter/sort it per section.
-- `live_data.py` — live India VIX (Yahoo Finance) and Nifty PCR (NSE option-chain API) fetchers, used by the sentiment page's fetch button.
+- `live_data.py` — live India VIX / Nifty PCR fetchers. **Currently
+  unused** — the FII/DII page no longer has the macro-inputs step that needed them.
+Safe to leave in the repo or delete; nothing imports it.
-- `sentiment.py` — manual FII/DII/PCR/VIX/breadth scoring and F&O OI
+- `sentiment.py` — FII/DII Participant-OI positioning scoring and F&O OI
   buildup classification, used by the sentiment page.
 - `app.py` — the Live Scanner page (Streamlit's "main" page — this is
   the file you deploy/run).